kerathy/Statement/README.md

 I am not bound to any companies.
 Any job opportunities are welcome.

 I don't conduct interviews on behalf of anyone.
 I say my name in the interview.
 My voice is easy to recognize.
+Don't pretend to be me; it's easy to tell.
 If it involves corruption, that's not something I can control.

 On May 7th, 2022, I made the statement (it should have been earlier; perhaps github can show the time; I forgot; it should have been earlier than when I uploaded the audio).
 Sometimes I update something, and the last updated date is June 14, 2022.
 I uploaded the audio on May 7, 2022.